 The Visitor ID attributes used to identify your visitors should contain values that meet the following requirements:

 Third-party vendors that also track visitor activity are also likely to have a unique identifier for each user.
 These values can also be used as a Visitor ID attribute in AudienceStream.
 To ensure uniqueness across all third-party vendors it's a best practice to create a separate Visitor ID attribute for each vendor that will be providing an identifier.
-For example, if your visitors have accounts with Facebook and Twitter you would create corresponding Visitor ID attribute for each vendor e.g., "Facebook ID" and "Twitter ID".
+For example, if your visitors have accounts with Facebook and Twitter you would create corresponding Visitor ID attribute for each vendor, such as "Facebook ID" and "Twitter ID".

 Be sure to review the guide on visitor stitching to ensure you create the most accurate Visitor ID attribute possible.